Training Program - Overview

 R2 Retreat: In the spring, all R2s spend a half-day reflecting on the year and on the upcoming role as R3s.
 Large and small group sessions focus on advanced leadership skills, effective feedback, and other teaching skills.
 A happy hour follows.

 The UCSF Internal Medicine residency is dedicated to providing high-quality and safe patient care and maximizing continuity while ensuring housestaff quality of life.
-With extensive resident, chief resident, and faculty input, we designed inpatient rotations which comply with the new 2011 ACGME Duty Hours Guidelines and which maintain our core values of patient-centered care, teamwork, teaching and intellectual curiosity.
+With extensive resident, chief resident, and faculty input, we designed inpatient rotations which comply with the new 2017 ACGME Clinical Work Hours Guidelines and which maintain our core values of patient-centered care, teamwork, teaching and intellectual curiosity.
 At all 3 sites there are non-resident (hospitalist) services which have helped achieve compliance.
 We are committed to not compromising the overall educational mission of the program.
 With ongoing housestaff, chief resident, and faculty input, we continue to make adjustments to individual rotations as needed.

 UCSF GLOBAL HEALTH PROGRAM/ELECTIVE